What They Are And What They Do

 Why do I need advance directives? continued...

+Remember, it's up to you to take the initiative and express your wishes.
 Your family or doctor is not likely to raise the issue for you.